-Expected results and pitfalls for Aim 2: It is expected to detect differences in juveniles and adults and this will be observed by robust changes in juveniles compared to adults.
-If we find that social isolation also impairs cognitive tasks and that HFD under isolation can rescue cognitive deficits, this may indicate that isolation and HFD under isolation may have more generalized effects that are not only restricted to social behavior.
-If we find overlap in the c-Fos activation after HFD and isolation, this may indicate shared neural networks.

-My lab has expertise in all the required protocols and thus we do not expect any technical challenge.
-For the mPFC we will be able to differentiate between the different subregions as we have preliminary data to show that the prelimibic and infralimbic and differentially engaged in SRM (Yaseen and Maroun, in prep).
+Expected results and pitfalls for Aim 2: We expect to detect differences in juveniles and adults, with more robust changes being evident in juveniles relative to adults.
+If we find that social isolation also impairs cognitive tasks and that HFD intake under isolation can rescue cognitive deficits, this may indicate that isolation and HFD under isolation may have more generalized effects that are not only restricted to social behavior.
+If we detect overlap in c-Fos activation after HFD and isolation, this may be indicative of shared neural networks.
+My lab has expertise in all the required protocols and we thus do not expect to face any technical challenges when completing this work.
+For the mPFC we will be able to differentiate between the different subregions as we have preliminary data to show that the prelimibic and infralimbic areas are differentially engaged in SRM (Yaseen and Maroun, In Preparation).

-Schematic #1: Experimental procedure for Aims 1 and 2: Animals are weaned at post-natal day (PND) 21, they are divided into four groups.
-Two animals are taken from each litter to avoid litter-effect.
-They are placed either in groups (social) or alone in cage (isolation) either on HFD or CD.
-On the 7th day they undergo behavioral experiments and at the termination of each testing they go back to their condition.
-A different subtype of animals will be anaesthetized for electrophysiology or taken after the end of the testing to c-Fos.
-In different groups of animals, after the termination of 7-9 days of isolation/HFD or both they will be transferred into groups and switched to CD and will be unbothered and tested a month later (behavior, LTP, cFos).
-Adult animals will undergo similar procedure but the social isolation/HFD will start at the age of PND60.

-In these experiments, we will test males and females, juveniles and adults.
+Schematic 1: Experimental procedures for Aims 1 and 2.
+Animals will be weaned at postnatal day (PND) 21 and divided into are divided into four groups.
+Two animals will be taken from each litter to avoid litter effects.
+Animals will be caged either in groups (social) or alone (isolation) and fed either HFD or CD.
+On day 7 they will undergo behavioral testing, and at the end of testing, they will be returned to their experimental conditions.
+Other animals will be anesthetized for electrophysiological analyses or taken after testing is complete to analyze c-Fos expression.
+In different groups of animals, after exposure to social isolation and/or HFD for 7-9 days, animals will be returned to social ground housing conditions and fed CD, with testing (behavior, LTP, cFos) then being performed after one month.
+Adult animals will undergo similar procedures, but social isolation/HFD will be initiated at PND60.
+For these experiments, we will test males and females, juveniles and adults.

-Aim 3: Explore transcriptomic and proteomic changes to identify putative miRNA-regulated genes and pathways underling the phenotypes of HFD, social isolation and the combination of both.
+Aim 3: Explore transcriptomic and proteomic changes to identify and establish the causal roles of miRNA-regulated genes and pathways underlying the phenotypic effects of social isolation and/or HFD intake.

-Rationale: Our data show that when under social isolation and HFD, the combination of both factors cancels the deficits caused by each alone.
-This gives a unique opportunity to reveal the molecular mechanisms of the deficits underlying each of them and to understand whether the rescue of deficits corresponds to a unique molecular signature.
-A body of evidence relate the effect of social isolation, stressors and HFD to miRNA expression profile in different brain regions, including the mPFC 1–9.
-Our preliminary study in collaboration with Prof. Irit Akirav (Psychology Dept. of the University of Haifa) highlighted the influence of early life stress on the expression of miRNA-16 and the effects of antagonizing it (Figure 7) and showed that antagonizing miR-16 reduced its expression in the mPFC.
-We further showed that early life stress down-regulated the expression of miR-16 and that chronic treatment with URB normalized this effect.
+Rationale: Our data show that the combination of both social isolation and HFD reverses the defects caused by either of these factors in isolation.
+This provides a unique opportunity to reveal the molecular mechanisms underlying these and to understand whether the rescue of these deficits corresponds to a unique molecular signature.
+Many studies have explored the effects of social isolation, stressors, and HFD intake on miRNA expression profiles in different brain regions, including the mPFC 1–9.
+Our preliminary study conducted in collaboration with Prof. Irit Akirav (Psychology Dept. of the University of Haifa) highlighted the influence of early life stress on the expression of miR-16 (Figure 7), revealing that antagonizing miR-16 reduced its expression in the mPFC.
+We further demonstrated that early-life stress downregulated the expression of miR-16 and that chronic treatment with URB normalized this effect.

-Figure 7: The expression of miRNA16 in the mPFC following the microinfusion of its anti-miRA16.
+Figure 7: The expression of miR-16 in the mPFC following the microinfusion of anti-miR-16.

-A: Rats were microinjected with antagomir-16 (anti-mir, 20 nm; Creative Biiogene) into the right ventricle and decapitated after 7 weeks.
-A significant decrease was observed in the expression of mir-16 in the PFC (n=5 in all groups) (*, p<0.05).

-B: The effects of early life stress (ELS) and chronic treatment with URB597 during late-adolescence on the expression of miR-16 in adult male rats in the mPFC. (*, p<0.05; ***, p<0.001; #, p<0.05 VS. NoELS-Veh) (n=5-10).
+(A) Rats were microinjected with antagomir-16 (anti-mir, 20 nm; Creative Biiogene) in the right ventricle and were decapitated after 7 weeks.
+A significant decrease in miR-16 expression was observed in the PFC (n=5 in all groups) (*P<0.05).
+(B) The effects of early life stress (ELS) and chronic treatment with URB597 during late adolescence on the expression of miR-16 in adult male rats in the mPFC (*P<0.05; ***P<0.001; #P<0.05 vs. NoELS-Vehicle) (n=5-10/group).